 Intelligent cloud could be something we hear more of in 2019.
 That comes from Microsoft’s approach to the modern data centre; ‘intelligent cloud, intelligent edge’.
 This refers to the way they are automating computer power inside and outside the modern data centre whilst adding AI throughout and it’s a very interesting area.
 That buzzword could become more widely recognised and used.

 What are your predictions for ways of working i.e. will we see more agility?

 It’s different for each customer, but for many organisations we work with they are at a tipping point where the new digital technology is becoming more important than the previous generation of technology.
 The technology that centred on distributed server infrastructures and locally deployed applications is starting to become the infrastructure of yesterday.
 It is not where the discretionary spend is allocated and it is not the priority of most IT departments.

 The balance of spend and power has shifted to focus more on digital.
 There are not many CIOs who don’t have a digital focus.
-And a lot of customers are moving more to new technologies and cloud infrastructures to support the modern workplace.
+And a lot of customers outside th IT industry are moving more to new technologies and cloud infrastructures to support the modern workplace.

 That’s not a new phenomenon, it’s a continuation but its importance is growing.

-To see how Trustmarque can help you navigate the changing landscape of 2019, talk to your Account Manager or email email@example.com
+To see how Trustmarque can help you navigate the changing IT industry landscape of 2019, talk to your Account Manager or email [email protected]